Personalities

 Jim Neal-Popular disc jockey at WIEL early to mid 60's.
 Named "Mister DJ USA" in January 1964 by The Legend 650 AM WSM in Nashville!
 This article appears on the Media and History page.
 Jim also gets some ink on page 47 of the February 29, 1964 issue of Billboard magazine.
 Jim was formerly at WKOL 1330 AM (now WYPC) in Wellston, Ohio as well as the Armed Forces Korean Radio Network prior to coming to WIEL.

 Glenn Nichols-Part time disc jockey in the early 70's.
 Prior to WIEL, did mornings & weekends at Bardstown's WBRT from 1955-1959.
-Currently has a sign making business, talents he used to make 'WIEL Information Radio' license plates for station employees.
+Currently owner of Nichols Sign Art, using talents he used to make 'WIEL Information Radio' license plates for station employees.

 Kathy Pence Lee-Weekend newsperson (years?)